 I catch the earliest water taxi to Dubrovnik.
-On the way, I pass the remnants of the Kupari Resort a former Yugslavia military retreat that catered to the elite of the Yugoslav People’s Army.
+On the way, I pass the remnants of the Kupari Resort a former Yugoslavia military retreat that catered to the elite of the Yugoslav People’s Army.
 Built sometime between the two World Wars on prime real estate on a secluded beach just south of Dubrovnik.
 It was once home to a lavish complex of five hotels.
 Today, as I gaze and wonder, the Kupari resort is in ruins.
-In 1991, the Yugoslav Army seemed to take revenge on its former hotel for its offices and shelled the shit of it.
+In 1991, the Yugoslav Army seemed to take revenge and shelled the shit out of the place its former offices lavished themselves in extravagant luxury.
 I wonder who owns the property today, and will it ever revel in its former glory given the mass influx of tourists the area entertains every year?
 For now, it looks like what it is, a war-torn reminder of the Balkan apocalypse.

 Once again I enter the old town from the south.
 There’s a fancy yacht complete with a helicopter parked in the smaller harbor.
 I did not understand when I disembarked, but I would soon learn that there here are at least five cruise ships moored in the northern harbor outside old town Dubrovnik.
 Today I visit a much different Dubrovnik.

 What doesn’t change is that the city is gorgeous.
 It is well preserved, and the stories these walls have seen beg telling.
 Like the grim reality of the 1667 earthquake that killed more than half its population.
 Leveling the town sparing only St. Saviour Church, the Revelin Fortress, Sponza Palace and the Lazaretto.